Cystic Fibrosis

 • Blood tests check for diabetes; infection; liver disease; side effects of medicines, such as damage to kidneys; nutritional status, including complete blood count; and vitamin levels.

 • Bone mineral density tests check for osteopenia or osteoporosis in those who are at risk.
-You may be at risk if you take corticosteroids long term, have severe lung disease, or do not get adequate nutrition.
+You may be at risk if you take corticosteroids long term, have severe lung disease, or do not get enough nutrition.
 Testing of bone mineral density may be done with an X-ray test called a dual-energy X-ray absorptiometry (DEXA or DXA) scan.

 • Lung imaging tests look for changes in lung function or lung infection.
 Early changes may be seen before you notice symptoms.
 In younger children, this may be done every other year to reduce radiation exposure.